$2,588 pp (USD)

 Tarangire National Park

-After breakfast we drive to Tarangire National Park for some very rewarding game drives.
-Tarangire National Park has some of the highest population density of elephants anywhere in Tanzania, and its sparse vegetation, strewn with baobab and acacia trees, makes it a beautiful and special location.
-Before the rains, droves of gazelle, wildebeest, zebra, and giraffes migrate to Tarangire National Park’s scrub plains where the last grazing land still remains.
+After breakfast, we will drive to Tarangire National Park for rewarding game drives.
+Tarangire National Park has one of the highest population densities of elephants anywhere in Tanzania, and its sparse vegetation, strewn with baobab and acacia trees, makes it a beautiful and special location.
+Before the rains, droves of gazelle, wildebeest, zebra, and giraffe migrate to Tarangire National Park’s scrub plains, where the last grazing land still remains.

 - Main Destination: